THIS IS A STORY OF GOD’S LOVE CHASE AFTER THE BROKEN, REJECTED, CAST OFF AND FORLORN.

 He wasn't the man I thought I knew any more and told me I would destroy his Security Clearance if I reported him, and that would be the end of his career, we would have no income and it would be my fault.
 I believed him.
 Plus, he threatened that if I ever left him, that he would hunt me down and kill me.
 I believed him. .
 This young girl was terrorized, and didn't know what to do.
 He'd become an alcoholic, but I remembered him as the man he could be; the man that I'd thought I'd married.

 By the time I was 26 we'd been married 8 years and had 6 children, 4 fine sons and identical twin daughters born in 5 duty ports all over the United States and Hawaii.
 I was either pregnant and moving, or I'd just had a baby and moving, but...I was moving!
 Our many military separations

 up to 6 months at a time provided a buffer between us to recover from the abuses.
 Military ship movements actually enabled and prolonged our struggles .
-Hope for his change, his faithfulness, and God kept me from leaving.
-God had come to me in my backyard to encourage me, and the twins were born on Christmas Day after a prayer for twins.
-He'd hurt my heart many times, but I forgave him.
+Although he'd hurt my heart many times, hope for his change, kept me from leaving.
+God had come to me in my backyard with a choir of angels to encourage me.
+Then, I asked God for twins, and they were born on Christmas Day.

 Half way through our marriage of 25

 years,1971 war in Vietnam loomed dark on our horizon.
 Stationed in Long Beach,Ca. 1,000 miles from home in Seattle he prepared to go to war off the coast of Vietnam for 6 months.
 The ship, I think it was the U.S.S.
 Henderson DER